 Tara Jepsen is a writer and actor living in Los Angeles, California.
-She recently filmed a featured role in season two of Amazon’s award-winning series Transparent.
+She has a featured role in season two of Amazon’s Golden Globe-winning series Transparent.
 She and longtime collaborator Beth Lisick created, wrote and acted in original web series Rods and Cones, released by Jill Soloway and Rebecca Odes’s Wifey.tv September 2014.
 Rods and Cones was named one of Flavorwire’s 25 Best Series/Creators of 2014.
 Tara has written and performed original sketch comedy with Lisick throughout the U.S. since 1999.
 They have appeared at Dixon Place in NYC, at San Francisco’s Sketchfest, at the UCB in Los Angeles, and myriad additional venues as themselves and as characters.

-Tara has a novel called “Shut Your Hole” (just kidding I haven’t named it yet) coming out on the Sister Spit imprint of City Lights Publishers in fall of 2016!!!
+Tara has a novel called “Like a Dog” coming out on the Sister Spit imprint of City Lights Publishers in spring of 2017!!!
 She has also been published by the Believer, xojane.com, and by the SF Weekly, among others.
 Tara has toured and performed extensively with seminal queer cabaret Sister Spit since 1997.
 She co-hosted legendary San Francisco open mic K’vetsh at a gay men’s bath house for over ten years.

 Tara has performed stand-up comedy at various small/indie venues in Los Angeles and San Francisco.